 HPV stands for Human Papillomavirus.
 It's an infection that's spread by skin-to-skin sexual contact.
 Eighty percent of sexually active people will have HPV at some point, frequently with no signs or symptoms.

 What are the symptoms and treatment for HPV?

 Often, people never know they have HPV and may pass it to a partner without realizing it.
-There is no treatment or cure for HPV infection, though warts caused by HPV can be treated.
+There is no treatment or cure for HPV infection, though warts and cancers caused by HPV can be treated.

 How is HPV connected to Cancer?

 Many people have HPV and can fight it off.
 However, sometimes it can linger and cause cells to change and cancer develops.
-HPV is connected to many cancers, including cancers of the cervix, head/neck, penis, and anus.
+HPV is connected to many cancers, including cancers of the cervix, throat/tongue, penis, and anus.

 What is the HPV vaccine and who gets it?

 The vaccine protects from HPV types that can cause genital warts and cancer.
 All boys and girls should receive the HPV series between ages 9-26.
 The vaccine is most effective if given before age 15.

 Is the vaccine safe?

 The CDC & WHO report that more than 200 million doses of HPV Vaccine have been distributed worldwide (and 90 million in the US) and no serious safety concerns have been identified.

-How do I reduce my risk of getting cervical or head & neck cancer?
+How do I reduce my risk of getting an HPV related cancer?

 - Get vaccinated against HPV.

 - Delay your first sexual experience, know your partner and don't smoke.

-- Girls should begin annual gynocological visits within 3 years of their first sexual experience.
+- Girls should begin annual gynocological visits at age 21.